werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Features -->

  - Complete application lifecycle management: build and publish images, deploy application into Kubernetes and cleanup unused images by policies.
  - Application build and deploy specification (as many components as needed) completely described in one git repository with source code (single source of truth).
+ - Build images with Dockerfiles.
-- Build images with Dockerfile or with our syntax to take advantage of incremental rebuilds based on git history and carefully crafted tools.
+ - Alternatively, build images with custom syntax to take advantage of Ansible builder and incremental rebuilds based on git history.
  - Helm 2 compatible chart and complex deploy process with logging, tracking, early errors detection and annotations to customize tracking logic of specific resources.
-- Kubernetes clusters scanner and different policies to keep the registry clean.
+ - Werf is a CLI tool written in Golang which can be embedded into any existing CI/CD system to implement CI/CD for your application.

 ## Coming soon